Directly Estimating Mixed-State Entanglement with Bell Measurement Assistance

 In the framework of shadow estimation, the classical shadow (CS) of a quantum state can be constructed from RU \cite{huang2020predicting}, and the estimation of PT-moment $p_k$ has been demonstrated \cite{elben2020mixedstate,zhang2021experimental}.
 However, CS scheme generally requires the precise knowledge of the random unitaries used in the estimation process, as reflected by the post-processing strategy.
 This limitation could lead to a mismatch and estimation error in real experiments.

 On the other hand, there is an alternative RU scheme \cite{van2012Measuring,Elben2019toolbox} and here for distinction we denote it as randomized measurements (RM), which mainly differ from CS by introducing multi-shot \cite{Helsen2023Thrifty,zhou2023performance} in one round with a different classical post-processing strategy \cite{Elben2019toolbox}.
-It is worth noting that while RM has shown promises in estimating various properties \cite{Elben2020Cross,Elben2020topological,Cian2020Chern,rath2021Fisher,yu2021Fisher,Zhenhuan2022correlation}, it has not yet been applied to PT moments.
-The main obstacle is a \emph{no-go} theorem by You Zhou et.~al.~claiming that the 3-moment $p_3$ can not be estimated by local random unitary in the form of $U_A\otimes U_B$ and computational-basis measurement(CM) \cite{singlezhou}, without using joint random unitary $U_{AB}$ that is challenging to realize in experiments.
-Fortunately, as supplementary to CM, one could apply Bell-basis measurement (BM) to bypass it \cite{singlezhou}, and the protocol can be scaled to $n$-qubit system by only BM on qubit-pairs.
+It is worth noting that while RM has shown promises in estimating various properties \cite{Elben2020Cross,Elben2020topological,Cian2020Chern,rath2021Fisher,yu2021Fisher,Zhenhuan2022correlation}, it has not yet been applied to mixed-state entanglement.
+The main obstacle is a \textit{no-go} theorem by You Zhou et.~al.~claiming that the 3-moment $p_3$ can not be estimated by local random unitary in the form of $U_A\otimes U_B$ and computational-basis measurement(CM) \cite{singlezhou}.
+Additionally, RM methods are not developed for the few-shot scenario, limiting their efficiency.

-Here, in this work, we experimentally demonstrate the RM scheme enhanced by BM to detect mixed-state entanglement by estimating $p_2$ and $p_3$ of photonic states.
+Here, in this work, we experimentally demonstrate the RM scheme enhanced by bi-qubits Bell measurement (BM) is able to detect mixed-state entanglement by estimating $p_2$ and $p_3$ of photonic states.
+To make the post-processing of the RM scheme more efficient, we adapt it to the few-shot scenario, referred to as the few-shot randomized measurement (FSRM).
 We find that compared to the CS scheme, the RM scheme is more robust to noise in practice.
-To make the post-processing of the RM scheme more efficient, we adapt it to the few-shot scenario, referred to as the few-shot randomized measurement (FSRM).
-We also introduce an error amendment method on BM such that imperfect BM can still execute the measurement scheme perfectly.
-In addition, we discuss the reduction of the sampling cost by considering the shot number per unitary instance.
+In addition, we discuss the improvement of sampling efficiency with more versatile measurement settings and fewer repeats per setting under the constraints of quantum resources.
 Our work advances the RM scheme in the characterization of photonic quantum states, especially in the context of entanglement quantification, and could be extended to multipartite systems in principle.